arnabcse28/retro-board/README.md

 - Improve the login workflow
 - Improve the template selection
 - Improve the home page, with search on past retrospectives and nicer button
+- Allow a user to convert their Anonymous account to a regular account and migrate their data
 - Bug fix: fix bug where multiple demos were created

 ### Version 5.0.3